JuliaNLSolvers/NLsolve.jl/README.md

 This method is selected with `method = :trust_region`.

-This method accepts a custom parameter `factor`, which determines the size of the initial trust region.
+This method accepts the following custom parameters:

+* `factor`: determines the size of the initial trust region.
 This size is set to the product of factor and the euclidean norm of `initial_x` if nonzero, or else to factor itself.
-The default value is `1.0`.
+Default: `1.0`.
+* `autoscale`: if `true`, then the variables will be automatically rescaled.
+  The scaling factors are the norms of the Jacobian columns.
+Default: `true`.

 ## Newton method with linesearch